 Here on our Bluff, community service unites us.
 Each year, about 8,000 students, faculty and staff participate, making service to others an important part of our campus culture.
 In fact, for the sixth consecutive year, Duquesne has been named to the President's Higher Education Community Service Honor Roll in recognition of the University's commitment to volunteering, service-learning and civic engagement.

-Contribute to Our Spirit of Service
+Our Spirit of Service

 When you join your fellow Duquesne students and co-workers in giving back, you're certain to reap significant rewards in personal growth.
 Everyone finds something that fits their personal interests by volunteering with: